Who and What We Fund

 • Work Pathways: ensuring paid work is a more reliable route out of poverty and removing barriers so that more people can access fair work.

-• Nurturing Relationships*: supporting nurturing relationships within families and communities, to help break the cycle between persistent poverty and intergenerational trauma, and support recovery.
+• Nurturing Relationships: supporting restorative, trusting and healthy nurturing relationships within families and communities, to help break the cycle between persistent poverty and intergenerational trauma, and support recovery.

-• build a better understanding of the causes, impacts and potential solutions to poverty and trauma.
+• build a better understanding of the causes, impacts and potential solutions to poverty and associated trauma.

-• provide early help to people, aimed at preventing or reducing negative experiences and outcomes due to poverty and/or trauma
+• provide early help to people, aimed at preventing or reducing negative experiences and outcomes due to poverty and associated trauma

-• improve the design and delivery of support services and systems for people facing poverty, trauma or both
+• improve the design and delivery of support services and systems for people facing poverty and associated trauma

 • try out new approaches as well as doing more of what works.